- Self-Directed Accounts

 A company owned by shareholders who elect a board of directors.
 The board of directors determines the direction of the company.

 It is ideal to have your Equity Trust account open and funded before you find your investment.
-Once you’ve identified your investment opportunity in a private entity such as an LLC, LP, land trust, C-Corp, or joint venture, these are the steps to completing an investment using your account:
+Once you’ve identified your investment opportunity in a private entity such as an LLC, LP, or C-Corp, these are the steps to completing an investment using your account:

 The Private Equity Direction of Investment (DOI) Form outlines the information that is needed about the investment including: